amybird/article-page-test/README.md

  - Used Create React App
  - Express.js for server side rendering
+ - Used hooks & functional components rather than class components
  - Styled Components for styling
  - Built page Mobile First
  - Used `position: sticky` (the *very* simple way) for sticky columns, depending on browser matrix and need for older browser compatibility I would write on scroll functions to add `position:fixed`.
- - For the parallax header I created a function that increases the scroll speed for a specific component.
-The target `ref` changes depending on the viewport size (mobile = text, desktop = hero image).

  - Used jest-styled-components to writesnapshot tests for the UI components.
  - Used Enzyme to check for an element when a UI component can have different rendered markup depending on its props.

-## To run app:
+## To run Server side rendered app:

 ### `$ yarn install`
 ### `$ yarn build`